justdroo/friendly_tweeter/README.md

 WHY IS THIS CODE SO HACKY AND GROSS?

-- Honestly, I feel so attacked right now.
-But also because I threw this together in a hot second.
+- Honestly, I feel so attacked right now...
+But also I threw this together in a hot second.
 Push notifications are way easier in Javascript, but authorization to Twitter was easier in Ruby.
-Hence the two server system
+So that's where the hodgepodge of code came from

+THIS CODE IS STARTING TO MAKE ME CRINGE, CAN I PLEASE HELP YOU MAKE THIS BETTER?

+- Abso-tut-ley, submit me a pull request and lets get twerking!